wilfredinni/python-cheatsheet/docs/standard_library/json-module.md

 ## JSON Data Types

-A JSON object is similar to a Python dictionary, with following the differences:
+A JSON object is similar to a Python dictionary, but has the following differences:

 - JSON Keys are always string.
 - Strings are always enclosed with double quotes.